 - use only lower case letters without any spaces, and

-- press the RETURN / ENTER key on your device keyboard after doing so.
+- press the return (or enter) key on your device keyboard after doing so.

 Example Custom Position

-If you do not press the RETURN / ENTER key then the Custom Position will not be created.
+If you do not press the return (or enter) key then the custom Position will not be created.

 Image shows a Module displayed inside an Article